 Carbon Dioxide or CO2 is a very versatile substance and is the 4th most common gas that occurs naturally in Earth’s atmosphere.
 It is an odorless, colorless gas that has been reported to have a slight acidic taste.
-Carbon Dioxide is not flammable nor will not support combustion, in fact it is used in the manufacture of some fire extinguishers as a way to displace the oxygen and cool down the fuel.
-The Oxygen we breathe in is converted into CO2 when we exhale, which contributes to the dangers of Carbon Dioxide in confined spaces.
-Although relatively harmless, CO2 displaces Oxygen and can cause asphyxiation when the Oxygen levels reach below 17%.
-Typically CO2 is not harmful in low concentrations, but it's when an environment becomes Oxygen deficient is when it can become lethal.
+Carbon Dioxide is not flammable nor will it support combustion, in fact it is used in the manufacture of some fire extinguishers as a way to displace the oxygen and cool down the fuel.
+The Oxygen we breathe is converted into CO2 when we exhale, which contributes to the dangers of Carbon Dioxide in confined spaces.
+Although relatively harmless, CO2 displaces Oxygen and can cause asphyxiation when Oxygen levels reach below 17%.
+Typically, CO2 is not harmful in low concentrations, but when an environment becomes Oxygen deficient, it can become lethal.

 Carbon Dioxide is normally stable and considered to be a NON-REACTIVE GAS with the exception of its reaction to heated magnesium.